 - Your subfloor should be able to support tile, mortar, grout and furniture when the project is complete.
 It should be clean, dry and flat.

-- Inspect your subfloor and take care of any dips, cracks or uneven places that will cause your tile to buckle or not install properly.
+- Inspect your subfloor and correct any dips, cracks or uneven places that will cause your tile to buckle or not install properly.

-Tip: Research how to prepare the subfloor before you begin your DIY tile floor project.
+Tip: Research how to prepare a subfloor before you begin your DIY tile floor project.

-When it comes to installing a tile floor, you will need a rubber mallet, spacers, a level, a tile trowel and Thin-Set or another type of mortar.
-Thin-Set is cement-based, but some mortars are labeled as “non-modified” and require a latex polymer admixture that will improve the performance of the mortar and increase bond strength.
+When installing a tile floor, you will need a tile cutter, a rubber mallet, tile spacers, a level, a tile trowel and thin-set mortar or another type of mortar.
+Thin-set is cement-based, but some mortars are labeled as “non-modified” and require a latex polymer admixture.
+The latex polymer admixture will improve the performance of the mortar and increase bond strength.
 Make sure to get the trowel size, mortar type and other tile setting materials such as spacers that are recommended by your tile’s manufacturer.

-For cutting tiles, there are several tool options: a manual snap cutter, an electric wet saw and a tile nipper.
-The manual cutter is generally used for smaller jobs.
-But for jobs that require cutting a large number of tiles, a wet saw is best.
+For cutting tiles, there are several tool options: a manual snap cutter, an electric wet tile saw and a tile nipper.
+The manual snap cutter is generally used for smaller jobs.
+For jobs that require cutting many tiles, a wet saw is best.
 For specialty cuts around things like plumbing fixtures, pipes and round corners, a tile nipper comes in handy.

-Another important thing to know about how to lay tile is the fact that you need to draw a layout of your finished tile design on your floor.
-The layout’s lines show you where to start laying floor tiles and are arranged so the floor tiles are evenly centered in the room.
+When tiling a floor, draw a layout of your finished tile design directly onto your subfloor.
+The layout’s lines show you where to start laying floor tiles and help ensure the tiles are properly centered in the room.
 Layout lines must be square, otherwise you will end up with odd-shaped tiles at the walls.

 - The best way to ensure square lines is to make a floor plan by drawing the walls of the room as accurately as possible on a sheet of grid paper.
-Be sure to include doorways and floor obstructions such as cabinets and fixtures as well as any tile edging or trim.
+Include doorways and floor obstructions such as cabinets and fixtures as well as any tile edging or trim.

-- Start by laying a single half row of floor tiles in both directions without mortar, starting at the center point and working outward.
+- Lay a single half row of floor tiles in both directions without mortar, starting at the center point and working outward.
 Some tiles have directional arrows on the back.
-You must keep these arrows pointing in the same direction as you are laying floor tiles to ensure pattern alignment.
+You must keep these arrows pointing in the same direction to ensure pattern alignment.

 - Insert spacers between the tiles.

 - Stop when there is not enough room for a full tile.
-If the space at the end of either row is smaller than 1/3 of a tile, adjust your chalk lines so half the tiles appear on both sides of the room.
-Since you started in the center, 1/3 of a tile on one end means you’d have two-thirds of a tile on the other end and your room will look off-center.
+If the space at the end of either row is smaller than a third of a tile, adjust your chalk lines so that the space on either side of the room can accommodate at least a half of a tile.

 - Mortars cannot be used immediately and must be allowed to stand for five to 10 minutes after mixing.
 This is known as “slake time” and allows the chemicals in the mortar to fully activate.